DAVID WARREN, Chief Engagement Officer

 MARLIN HERSHEY, Director of Resource Development

-Based in MEDA's Lancaster, PA office, Marlin leads the Resource Development team in major campaigns and in the promotion of planned giving.
+Based in MEDA's Lancaster, PA office, Marlin leads the Resource Development team in major campaigns and the promotion of planned giving.
 An experienced development and planned giving officer, most recently with the Mennonite Foundation, Marlin has earned the designation CAP – Chartered Advisor of Philanthropy – through The American College.
 He is a graduate of the National Planned Giving Institute of William & Mary College in Williamsburg, VA.

 MARION GOOD, Regional Director of Resource Development